 Civic Lab FAQs

-How do you ensure Civic Lab simulations are credible
+How do you ensure the outputs are credible?

-Can you focus Civic Lab on a specific community or issue
+Can Civic Lab be scoped to a specific community or issue?

 Ministry of Insights